hyrumpro/SolanaWalletTracker/README.md

 - Track duplicate holdings
 - See when wallets buy and sell
 - See the amount of tokens hold by a wallet
+- Check SOL balance for each tracked wallet
+- Fetch recent transactions for a wallet

 ### Third Party documentation